Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 What are Chase Ultimate Rewards points worth?

-TPG values Ultimate Rewards points at 2.05 cents apiece, per our April 2025 valuations, and we believe you will receive the best value by transferring points to airline and hotel partners.
+TPG values Ultimate Rewards points at 2.05 cents apiece, per our June 2025 valuations, and I believe you will receive the best value by transferring points to airline and hotel partners.

-You’ll also have access to Chase Pay Yourself Back as a cardholder of any of the above cards, and there are occasionally offers to use Chase points for Apple products or gift cards at an enhanced value.
+As a cardholder of any of the above products, you’ll also have access to Chase Pay Yourself Back, and there are occasionally offers to use Chase points for Apple products or gift cards at an enhanced value.

 How do I earn Chase Ultimate Rewards points?

-There are many ways to earn Chase points at 1-10 points per dollar spent, depending on the specific Chase credit card you carry.
+There are many ways to earn Chase points at a rate of 1-8 points per dollar spent, depending on the specific Chase credit card you carry.

 However, if you have an Ultimate Rewards points-earning card, you can effectively convert your cash-back rewards into Ultimate Rewards points.
 For this reason, having more than one Chase card can make sense to maximize your earning and redeeming potential.